 Livestock and cattle further contribute to global warming as a result of their diet, which contributes to deforestation.
 In order to graze, cows need grasslands.
 At times, forest cover is cut down to create pastures for cows, which again harms the environment and contributes to global warming.

 Cows vs Cars

 According to the United Nations, agriculture is responsible for 18% of the total release of greenhouse gases and cattle are a major contributor to this figure.
-A Japanese study showed that one kilogram of beef produces 36.4 kilograms of CO2, while an average European car emits the same amount for every 250 kilometers it drives, which is a huge difference!
+A Japanese study showed that one kilogram of beef produces 36.4 kilograms of CO2, while an average European car emits the same amount for every 250 kilometers it drives!
 In simple terms, rearing cattle causes more damage to the atmosphere than owning a car.

 Myth or Reality